rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 8 directories, 8 files
 ```

 Roles allow you to do away with the need to include files.
-No need to specify file paths, `include` directives in playbooks.
-You just have to specify a task, ansible takes care of the inclusions.
+There is no need to specify file paths or `include` directives in playbooks.
+You just have to specify a task, and Ansible takes care of the inclusions.

 The structure of a role is fairly obvious to understand.